Updated August 2020

 Need to share your screen?
 Just flip it to a video call.
 You’ll notice that there’s a Video button on your calling interface—just tap the icon to switch your voice-only conference call to a video conference call.

-Step 5 (optional): Send out the invites to your attendees!
+Method 3: Send out the invites to your attendees!

 Here’s a step-by-step tutorial to show you how you can go about doing this.